arinmis/arinmis.github.io/README.md

-# Personal web page that include CV, blogs and other related links.
+### Personal web page that includes CV, blogs and other related links.